 Indulgent tasting, Yummy and Satisfying!

-By now you know we love having a stash of healthy-ish treats in our freezer or refrigerator.
-And we love making our own for several reasons– we like to use simple, gluten-free and real ingredients, it’s less expensive and we don’t want to sacrifice taste just because we’re using minimal ingredients, so we love finding and making our own recipes!
+By now you know we love having a stash of healthy treats in our freezer or refrigerator.
+And we love making our own — we use simple, gluten-free and real ingredients, it’s less expensive and they taste amazing.

 These Chocolate Peanut Butter No Bake Bars are all that!

-Just 5 ingredients– a base of Peanut Butter (or any nut or seed butter of your choice), Oat flour (or toss your favorite gluten-free oats into a food processor) and Maple Syrup + a top of melted chocolate chips and a touch of coconut oil.
+They are made with just 5 ingredients– a base of Peanut Butter (or any nut or seed butter of your choice), Oat flour** (or toss your favorite gluten-free oats into a food processor) and Maple Syrup + a top of melted chocolate chips and a touch of coconut oil.
 That’s it! ** If you can’t tolerate Oats, we have also made these with Almond flour and they are delish!

 And it takes literally 15 minutes to make the bars, then they set in the refrigerator for 2-3 hours or overnight.
 And they store well in the fridge or freezer for weeks (if they last that long!).